 Skills, experience, and education useful in running a catering business

-Starting a catering business doesn’t require a business degree, but certain skills and experiences can increase the chances of the business becoming a success.
+Starting a catering business doesn’t require a business degree, but certain skills and experiences can increase the business’s chances of success.

 Cooking and baking experience.
-Experience with both cooking and baking can make it easier for a catering business owner to prepare menus, create new recipes, and ensure that the business is delivering a quality product.
+Experience with cooking and baking can make it easier for a catering business owner to prepare menus, create new recipes, and ensure that the business delivers a quality product.

 Understanding of dietary restrictions and food allergies.
 Any caterer will need to be familiar with the food restrictions that come with different diets.
-An understanding of common food allergies and safe food handling procedures can help ensure that all of the business’ foods are safe for people to eat.
+Understanding common food allergies and safe food handling procedures can help ensure that all of the business’ foods are safe for people to eat.

 Customer service skills.
 Customer service is a large element of running a catering business.
 Previous customer service experience and strong interpersonal skills are helpful.

 Attention to detail.
-Detail is very important in this industry, and it’s found in everything from recipes to planning orders with the right menu and right amount of food.
+The small details are critical in this industry, and it’s found in everything from recipes to planning orders with the right menu and right amount of food.